 What is Shakopee's academy model?

-The district’s academy model will include six career academies within one high school.
-We will also have one Freshman Academy for incoming 9th graders.
+The district’s academy model includes six career academies within one high school.
+We also have one Freshman Academy for incoming 9th graders.
 Students will select an academy to enter as a sophomore.
-Each academy will have its own physical location in the building.
+Each academy has its own physical location in the building.
 The 335,000-foot building expansion has been customized to meet the needs of each academy.
-Each Academy Hub (two academies) will have its own administrative and instructional team.
+Each Academy Hub (two academies) has its own administrative and instructional team.

 What type of innovative instruction is happening within the academies?

 Student experiences include inquiry learning, internship opportunities, individualized learning plans and personalized learning, 1:1 technology integration, authentic learning experiences (real world connections!), teachers learning from and planning with industry experts, and programs of study: In-depth sequence of courses.What is the typical adminstrative support structure in the academy model?